-The next time this course will be offered is Fall 2020.
+This course will be offered via zoom in Fall 2020.

 This course is not part of the certificate series described below, and is ideal for students who would like an overview of key teaching principles.
 For more in-depth study and experience, please consider taking the courses described above.